The ONLY Chicken Wings Recipe You’ll Need!

 - Oil.
 Since you are baking at a high temperature, make sure to choose a high smoke point oil such as avocado oil.
 Canola, safflower, or grapeseed oil are also good options.
 Olive oil will work if it’s all you have.

 - Cornstarch.
-This key ingredient is the starchy component that makes the wings crisp up in the oven.
+This key ingredient for crispy wings is this starchy component.
 Tapioca starch or arrowroot starch are other grain-free alternatives.
-You can also swap it out for baking powder (not soda!)
+You can also swap it out for baking powder (not soda!).
 Just make sure you cut the amount in the recipe by half.

 Measure the lemon juice, olive oil, garlic, both peppers, and salt into a large bowl.
 Use a whisk to mix the ingredients together until a slightly thick sauce forms.

 Add the wing portions to the bowl and toss until they are completely covered.
-This is what will make the cornstarch stick so be sure to cover every inch of the wings!
+This is what will make the cornstarch stick so be sure to coat each one.

 Cover them in grated Parmesan cheese and toss to combine.
 Once again, feel free to add a little at a time so all of the wings are evenly coated.